 Thursday, September 3, 2020

-What can be said of a tree is also true of a philosophy: the emergence of new branches and twigs, and the sprouting and shedding of leaves do not create a new tree—likewise, superficial changes do not create a new or original philosophy.
-Too many philosophers these days try to claim the title of an original thinker, even though their work consists of minor tinkering with the ideas of the great masters of the past.
+What is true for a tree is true for a philosophy as well.
+The emergence of new branches and twigs, and the sprouting and shedding of leaves do not create a new tree—likewise, superficial changes do not create a new or original philosophy.
+All major philosophies are like the branches and leaves of the same gigantic tree of knowledge which has been growing since ancient times.

 Tuesday, September 1, 2020

 Moral concepts are not universal, they are not timeless, and they are not unhistorical.
-From the history of philosophy, we learn that moral concepts gain relevance from the culture in which they are founded, and they have a history.
-To regard moral concepts as universal, timeless, and unhistorical is the hallmark of an absolutist and utopian mind.
+Moral concepts gain relevance from the culture in which they are founded, and they have a history.
+When moral concepts are held as universal, timeless, and unhistorical, society turns into an absolutist dystopia.